The Centers for Disease Control and Prevention continually updates their information on COVID-19. Please find their latest recommendations here.

 Parks and Recreation

-City Playgrounds have reopened for play.
+City Playgrounds are open for play.
 The City encourages families to play safely and wash hands or use hand sanitizer after using any equipment.
 Use of the playgrounds is at your own risk.

 If you need help with paying bills, or with some basic items and meals, there are options available.